Registering Subsidiaries in Malaysia: Your Extensive Guide

 Documents Required to Set Up a Subsidiary in Malaysia

-• Memorandum of appointment or power of attorney authorising the person residing in Malaysia to accept the notices on behalf of the parent Company
+• Memorandum of appointment or power of attorney for the Malaysian representative

-Steps to Register for a Subsidiary in Malaysia
+Steps to Register a Subsidiary in Malaysia (Continued)

-For example, the authorised share capital is MYR 400,000, and the incorporation fee is only MYR 1,000.
-The higher the authorised share capital is, the higher the fees chargeable.
+If the authorised share capital is MYR 400,000, the incorporation fee is only MYR 1,000.
+Higher capital = higher fees.

 Step 3: Office Registration